nandan-desai-extras/Android-Privacy-Issues/README.md

 ### Note

-The issues being listed here are applicable for the current version of Android (Android 11, Android R, API 30) which was released on February 19, 2020.
+The issues being listed here are applicable till Android 10, Android Q, API 29.
+We're test the validity of all these issues on Android R and will update the results of it soon.

 ## List of Issues